-If you need some ideas for conversation, here are 31 good topics to talk about:
+If you need some ideas for conversation, here are 59 good topics to talk about:

 Choose a few of these topics that resonate with you, write them down, and keep them in your wallet or purse for those times when you are in new social situations.

 This could be about the person's attire or appearance which shows you are noticing them in a positive light.
 We all love a bit of sincere flattery.